binste/chicago_safepassage_evaluation/docs/introduction.md

 Let us change the perspective and look at the intra-year and intra-day variation of violent crimes.
 In the upper visualization of Figure 3, we again see the decline in crime counts until 2014.
 Furthermore, there is a clear seasonal pattern, where crime counts are relatively higher in the summer compared to the winter months.
 The lower visualization depicts the intra-day variation by month.
 There is a strong increase in crimes starting in the late afternoon, when children are starting to leave their schools.
 This is also when property crime counts are notoriously high.

-Note that, if you want to see the intra-day variation in the lower part of the figure calculated with data only for one year, you can select a single year by clicking on a square corresponding to that year in the upper figure.
+**Note**: If you want to see the intra-day variation in the lower part of the figure calculated with data only for one year, you can select a single year by clicking on a square corresponding to that year in the upper figure.
 The lower heatmap will adapt accordingly.
+{: .notice}

 *<font size="-1">Figure 3 - Intra-year and intra-day variation in violent crimes</font>*
 {% include violent_trend.html %}